Computer Systems & Information Technology (CISCO)

 Student are strongly recommended to obtain a Cisco Certified Network Associate (CCNA) certification.

-Employment of network and computer systems administration is projected to grow 6 percent from 2016 to 2026
+Employment of network and computer systems administrators is projected to grow 5% from 2020 to 2030.